Sometimes the best way to communicate isn’t the newest trend. A telegraph operator at work; source.

 4. Write your response

 Confirm the problem and goal.
-By reiterating what you understand is the sender’s stated problem or intent, you accomplish two things.
+By reiterating what you understand from the sender’s stated problem or intent, you accomplish two things.
 First, you’re helping them feel heard.
-Second, you’re providing the opportunity for your recipient to further clarify the issue in case you’ve misunderstood.
+Second, you’re providing the opportunity for your recipient to state their purpose and further clarify the issue in case you’ve misunderstood.

 Commit to a resolution.
 It’s important to communicate that you’re going to stick with your reader until their issue is resolved.
 No one wants to feel like they’ve been added to a line of customers, or fallen into an abyss where they might never get a response.
-Be there for your reader.
+Be there for your reader, for as long as possible.

-Offer a clear and concise solution, or CC a team member and ask for their assistance directly within the email conversation.
-If possible, use the opportunity to also educate your reader on how they might be able to find a solution to this or other problems in the future.
+Offer a clear and concise solution, or use the internal notes function in your shared inbox to contact a team member and ask for their assistance directly within the email conversation.
+If possible, use the opportunity to also educate your reader on how they might be able to find a solution to this or other problems in the future, using your website FAQs.
 If you have support documentation, offer some links that further explain the solution.

 5. Invite a reply

 Cultivate the relationship by avoiding a “one and done” response.
-The way to do this it by inviting a reply.
+Don’t ever respond from a do not reply address.
+Invite a reply.
 Encourage your reader to let you know if you’ve reached a solution, or if there’s more you can do to help.

 Before you hit send, take one last look through your email to catch any typos, or find phrases that need to be reworded.
 If you’re not a very experienced writer, feel free to ask a coworker to read through your response.